Teleology and explanation

 Joo, S., Yousif, S. R., and Keil, F. C. (Under revision).
 Understanding ‘Why’: How implicit questions shape information preferences.

-Joo, S.*, Yousif, S. R., and Keil, F. C. (In prep).
+Joo, S., Yousif, S. R., and Keil, F. C. (Under review).
 Understanding ‘How’: Two kinds of mechanistic explanations underlie known explanation preferences.

 Why do people like teleological explanations?